Rewriting Modulo Traced Comonoid Structure: Hypergraphs for traced categories

-So all that remains is to show the fullness.
-We use a similar strategy to those used in \cite{bonchi2022string}; we will assemble an arbitrary cospan into a form which is clearly made up of components mapped from \(\stmcsigma\).
+The more interesting proof is that of the fullness of \(\termandfrobtohypsigma \circ \tracedtosymandfrobsigma\).
+Following the strategy of \cite{bonchi2022string}, we will assemble an arbitrary partial monogamous cospan of hypergraphs into a form constructed of components mapped from \(\stmcsigma\).